futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

 • milestones – array of 10 objects where each object has { number (1-10),
        focus (primary skill/theme),
-       goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course's final project; write as an outcome starting with "Be able to ...", not an instruction), course_rec {title, courseId, url (format: https://learn.futureproofmusicschool.com/path-player?courseid=[courseId]), benefit}, subgoal {title, description, deliverable, alignment, learnworlds_assignment_id} }
+       goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course's final project; write as an outcome starting with "How to ...", not an instruction), course_rec {title, courseId, url (format: https://learn.futureproofmusicschool.com/path-player?courseid=[courseId]), benefit}, subgoal {title, description, deliverable, alignment, learnworlds_assignment_id} }
    - NOTE: The "benefit" field in course_rec should be a full paragraph (3-4 sentences) explaining specifically how this course connects to the student's personal goals.